-Six Foot Track Marathon - Entry Criteria for 2019 Race
+Six Foot Track Marathon - Qualification Criteria for 2020 Race

 1 - Minimum age of 18 years on race day AND